WebexSamples/webex-contact-center-api-samples/widget-samples/widget-sample-101/README.md

 - **Step 1:**

-**To Run the Sample:**
+_To use this widget sample on your localhost_

-- To use the Existing widget-store-sample.js on your localhost
+- Inside this project on your terminal type: `npm install`
-- Inside this project on your terminal type: `npm run dev`
+- Then inside this project on your terminal type: `npm run dev`
-- this should run the app on your localhost:5000
+- This should run the app on your localhost:5000

 - **Step 2:**

-**To wire up the Widget to the Layout:**
+_To wire up the Widget to the Layout:_

 - Upload the **_widgetStoreSample.json_** file onto your Administration Portal **[WebexCC Portal - US](https://portal.wxcc-us1.cisco.com/portal/home.html#)**
   - _link above is referencing the US portal link please change if you are in different geo (us1, eu1, eu2, anz1)_